tdeeb/SMBOMapViewer/README.md

 * Use the + and - keys to zoom into and out of the map.
 * Press R to reset the camera.
 * Press O to toggle whether or not to render tiles hidden by roofs.
 There aren't many of these in SMBO.
 If you want to see an example, Map 14 utilizes roofs.
 * Press Space to take a screenshot of the currently displayed map.
 You will be prompted what to name the file and where to save it.
-Keep in mind that if you've manipulated the camera, those manipulations will show up in the screenshot as well.
-Reset the camera with R before taking a screenshot to avoid this.
+Map names with question marks in them are automatically replaced with spaces, since you cannot have a question mark in a file name.
+As of the current version, the produced screenshot will ignore any manipulations to the camera, so you no longer need to reset the camera before taking a screenshot.

 ## Author(s)
 * **Thomas Deeb (aka Kimimaru)**